 Once again, we see a clear focus on SEND support, especially about achieving the highest Outstanding grade.
 To achieve this grading, Ofsted will be looking to establish that “across all parts of the provider, including in subcontracted provision and for learners with SEND and those with high needs, teaching and training are of a high quality.”

 There’s a clear expectation for teaching staff to pay attention to the sequence of learning.
-This expectation includes regular appraisals of necessary learning support and reasonable adjustments to ensure your SEND learners can meet the learning objectives.
+This expectation includes regular appraisals of necessary learning support and reasonable adjustments and effective use of educational resources to ensure your SEND learners can meet the learning objectives.

 Finally, Ofsted inspectors will be looking to assess the impact of your provision.
 They’ll be focusing on “what learners have learned, and the skills they have gained and can apply.”